cilium/cilium/Documentation/cmdref/cilium-operator-alibabacloud_hive.md

 ### Options

 ```
+      --controller-group-metrics strings                     List of controller group names for which to to enable metrics.
+Accepts 'all' and 'none'.
+The set of controller group names available is not guaranteed to be stable between Cilium versions.
       --enable-cilium-operator-server-access strings         List of cilium operator APIs which are administratively enabled.
 Supports '*'. (default [*])
       --enable-k8s                                           Enable the k8s clientset (default true)
       --enable-k8s-api-discovery                             Enable discovery of Kubernetes API groups and resources with the discovery API